jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 | M12 (`docs/milestone-265f580.md`) | Backlog section, branch modernize | Milestone section, branch modernize (retired per D11) | this synchronization commit | this synchronization commit |

 ### Milestone Details

+Verification note (2026-09-15): the historical Phase 2 results below are retained as observations of their original runs.
+The pre-M17 `run_logged` helper can report a failed build as successful when earlier artifacts remain, so a Phase 2 PASS alone does not establish build success.
+M17 records fresh real-build and failure-path checks; M8 still requires its own final-tree and live-install checks.

 #### M1 - aa-env baseline tag and reproducible source pin